siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 The symbol `-1 < 0` does not name an ultrareal.
 It names an operation, direction, cancellation, comparison, or rotation applied to positive values.

+Standard arithmetic studies numbers as non-interacting.
+In that model, addition behaves like the mathematical union of sets: the parts are placed together, and the relation term is not part of the calculation.

-Standard arithmetic legitimately treats numbers as non-interacting.
-In the ultrareals, this becomes a special case: the case where the relation term is zero.
+In ultrareal arithmetic, this becomes a special case: the case where the relation term is zero.

 ```text
 d(U,V) = 0